Speaking up for agriculture — Meghan Haws

 Coming into my senior year of high school, I realized I really love the ag industry and the people in it.
 I was the president of my FFA chapter and participated in a bunch of FFA competitions, and, wow, I knew that was my thing.
 But I also loved media and communication.”

-- Meghan Haws, sophomore in agricultural sciences and education communication
+- Meghan Haws, sophomore majoring in agricultural communication

 From broadcast to public relations classes, Haws found a passion for running campaigns and designing meaningful messaging.
 ASEC gave her a chance to combine her interests in agricultural and natural resources and communications.